scalarwaves/leximaven/README.md

 ## Introduction

 leximaven is a powerful tool for searching word-related APIs from the command line.
-It can fetch acronyms, anagrams, bi-gram phrases, definitions, etymologies, example uses, hyphenation, offensive word flags, portmanteaus, pronunciations (Arpabet & IPA), related words, rhymes, slang, syllable stress and count, and more.
+It can fetch acronyms, bi-gram phrases, definitions, etymologies, example uses, hyphenation, offensive word flags, portmanteaus, pronunciations (Arpabet & IPA), related words, rhymes, slang, syllable stress and count, and more.
 See the [wiki](https://github.com/drawnepicenter/leximaven/wiki) for more info.

 ## Platform